jgeller112/beta_regression_tutorial/README.md

 ```
 nix-shell
 ```
-Once in the shell, You can:
+Once in the shell (after calling nix-shell), You can:

 1. Reproduce the manuscript